Finding office space

 Find the perfect business location

 Whether you’re looking to rent or buy, the crucial first step is choosing the right area.
 Do you need to be on the doorstep of your financial clients?
-Within walking distance of fellow MedTech companies?
-Or do you need the space to accommodate your production facility?
-Take a deep dive into the wide variety of business locations for office space, industrial areas, retail and creative hubs via our assets map.
+Within walking distance of fellow medtech companies?
+Or are you looking for space to accommodate your production facility?
+Take a deep dive into the variety of business locations for office space, industrial areas, retail and creative hubs by viewing our assets map.

 Arrange a site viewing and seal the deal

-Next up, it’s time to see what properties are currently available on the market – or even plots where you can build from scratch.
-Commercial property listings are typically provided by services such as Deskbookers, Funda in Business and Flexas, but the City of Amsterdam may also be able to help you find an appropriate location.
-If you’re looking for a spot in an existing or developing business park, check out SADC or Amsterdam Airport City, which caters to a wide variety of companies in the Schiphol region and around the outskirts of Amsterdam and Haarlem.
+Once you've determined the right area, it’s time to see what properties are available on the market – or even plots where you can build from scratch.
+Commercial property listings are typically provided by services such as Deskbookers, Funda in Business, and Flexas.
+The City of Amsterdam may also be able to help you find an appropriate location.
+If you’re looking for a spot in an existing or developing business park, check out SADC or Amsterdam Airport City, which both cater to a variety of companies in the Schiphol region and around the outskirts of Amsterdam and Haarlem.

-When making the move into the region from abroad, it’s key to choose the right business location.
-Eliminate any doubts and contact amsterdam inbusiness for custom advice, free assistance with a soft landing and to make new connections within the region.
+When moving into the region from abroad, choosing the right business location is key.
+Take the guesswork out of it and contact amsterdam inbusiness for customised advice and free assistance to make your landing a little easier and foster new connections within the area.

 What about the associated costs?

-Within the Netherlands, the Amsterdam Area comes with some of the highest property prices – for both rentals and purchases.
-Of course, there are significant benefits received from this outlay – it’s not simply the prestige of being in a major European capital city, but access to top-quality infrastructure, innovation and a business community that’s regularly high up major international rankings.
-And for startups and starters, there are often means to access these immediate benefits via cost-effective co-working spaces or creative hubs.
+Compared to most of the Netherlands, the Amsterdam Area comes with some of the highest property prices for both rentals and purchases.
+Of course, there are significant benefits to settling in the region.
+Aside from the prestige of being in a major European capital city, the access to top-quality infrastructure, innovation resources, and a business community means that it regularly ranks highly in major international rankings.
+For startups and entrepreneurs, there are often means to access these immediate benefits via cost-effective co-working spaces or creative hubs.

 There are quite a few considerations when you move into a new premises.
 Firstly, any planned construction or reconstruction requires the necessary permits.
 For example, will it comply with environmental regulations?
 Will you be situated in an area of scenic or cultural and historic value?
 Do you need new access roads or sewer and water permits?
-And can you meet government targets for energy-saving measures – today and in five or ten years?
+Can you meet government targets for energy-saving measures – today, and in five to ten years?
 When moving into an existing property, many of these issues will already have been taken care of.
-But it’s always good to explore what permits may be required in the Netherlands.
+Nevertheless, it’s always good to know what permits may be required in the Netherlands.

 What taxes apply to business location?

-This is a very broad topic and a variety of taxes and levies may apply, depending on the location, size of the property and where it’s situated.
-Standard taxes include the likes of water authority tax, sewerage charge and property tax.
+A variety of taxes and levies may apply, depending on the location, size of the property, and where it’s situated.
+Standard taxes include things like the water authority tax, sewage charge, and property tax.
 But it’s also good to keep in mind that even having your company branding on display or specific types of signage can result in advertising tax or fees for encroaching on public land.
-Check a comprehensive list of taxes that may affect business locations.
+This is a broad topic, so check out a comprehensive list of taxes that may affect business locations.